mishra1010/DataScience/readme.md

 ## Day 78 - Training ML Algo on iris dataset

+Usescikitlearn, import randomclassifier model

+from sklearn.ensemble import RandomForestClassifier

 Exercise done for training and test data in file quick_trainiris

+## Day 79 - Measuring Accuracy of Predictions

+It can be done using scikitlearn libraries.

+This can be checked for multiple algorithms

+from sklearn.ensemble import RandomForestClassifier

+from sklearn.tree import DecisionTreeClassifier

+from sklearn.naive_bayes import GaussianNB

+count = 0
+for i in range(0, len(actual)):
+    if actual[i] == predictions[i]:
+        count = count + 1
+print((count*100)/len(actual))

+file accuracypredictions

+## Day 80 - Predicting Gurgaon city house prices

+Features

+distance_airport, carpet_area, type, no_of malls, no_of_rooms

+Label - can be placed in any column in csv datasheet

+Price

+housing.csv file has details